 Subscribe to get insights from our trusted experts delivered straight to your inbox.Subscribe

-It must be noted that the border county of Salem County, New Jersey, is exempt from collecting the 6.625 percent statewide sales tax and instead collects a 3.3125 percent (half-rate) tax, a policy designed to help local retailers compete with neighboring Delaware, which foregoes a sales tax.
+It mus be noted that some cities in New Jersey are in “Urban Enterprise Zones,” where qualifying sellers may collect and remit at half the 6.625 percent statewide sales tax rate (3.3125 percent), a policy designed to help local retailers compete with neighboring Delaware, which forgoes a sales tax.
 We represent this anomaly as a negative 0.03 percent statewide average local rate (adjusting for population as described in the methodology section below), and the combined rate reflects this subtraction.
 Despite the slightly favorable impact on the overall rate, this lower rate represents an implicit acknowledgment by New Jersey officials that their 6.625 percent statewide rate is uncompetitive with neighboring Delaware, which has no sales tax.

 The Role of Competition in Setting Sales Tax Rates

-At the statewide level, businesses sometimes locate just outside the borders of high sales tax areas to avoid being subjected to their rates.
+At the statewide level, businesses sometimes locate just outside the borders of high sales-tax areas to avoid being subjected to their rates.
 A stark example of this occurs in New England, where even though I-91 runs up the Vermont side of the Connecticut River, many more retail establishments choose to locate on the New Hampshire side to avoid sales taxes.
 One study shows that per capita sales in border counties in sales tax-free New Hampshire have tripled since the late 1950s, while per capita sales in border counties in Vermont have remained stagnant.
-The state of Delaware actually uses its highway welcome sign to remind motorists that Delaware is the “Home of Tax-Free Shopping.”
+At one time, Delaware actually used its highway welcome sign to remind motorists that Delaware is the “Home of Tax-Free Shopping.”